prashanth083/Stanford-ML/README.md

 # Stanford-ML
 Stanford - ML (Coursera)

-# This repository includes complete set of assigments
+# This is used for reference only